-This is an impactful drama that’ll turn kids’ hearts toward Jesus
+The Box of Stones is a powerful drama that’ll turn kids’ hearts toward Jesus.

 - Main Character (female)

 - Friends #1 (male), #2 (female), and #3 (male)